niz11/lot1-object-marking/photogr-server/README.md

 ## Prerequisites

+Hardware:
 - at least 8GB RAM, 32GB recommended
 - NVIDIA GPU with a CUDA compute capability >= 3.0
+OS:
+- Either Linux, Windows/Windows preview version, MacOS
+- Local Pipeline works on all OS
+- Dockerised pipeline fully works on Linux and Windows-preview-version, partially works on Windows
+- Dockerised Meshroom-Pipeline:
+   - On Linux: Install Nvidia CUDA Toolkit to enable access of GPUs inside docker-containers
+   - On Windows: Windows preview version necessary, in order to be able to use WSL2 and make GPU available inside docker-containers.
+Without windows-preview-version, only the      preview-pipeline-function (skips all steps during 3D-model creation that require GPU computations) are available.
+Full model creation not possible then.
+Use local Meshroom Pipeline (below) instead.
+- Local Meshroom-Pipeline:
+   - OS independent
+   - runs locally inside node.js child-processes --> directly accesses GPU, doesn't require any

 ## Installation/config